CommissionerPeirce/SafeHarbor2.0/README.md

 ***Prolegomena to Preliminary Notes:***

-This is a working draft prepared in a single day as part of LeXpunK working group.
+This is a working draft (initially prepared in a single day as part of LeXpunK working group).
 At this point, it is just a strawman and everything is still very subject to rethinking and revision.
 A non-exclusive list of mixed definite and possible to-dos is appended to the end of the document.

 ***Preliminary Notes:***